 The world urgently needs new sustainable sources of protein.
 A growing population, scarce water and land resources as well as declining natural fish stocks, make this more critical than ever.

-Larvae are a natural food of chickens in the wild and fish in streams.
-Their nutritional composition is as good as that of fishmeal and better than Soya.
-As a natural food it has excellent take on and digestability properties.
+Insect larvae are the natural food of chickens in the wild and fish in streams.
+Their nutritional composition is as good as that of fishmeal and better than soya.
+As a natural food it has excellent take on and digestibility properties.

 AgriProtein has been developing its insect based protein feed, extruded oil, and fertilisers since 2009.
 Following five years of parallel academic and manufacturing research, AgriProtein has raised $11 million from strategic partners to commercialise and globalise its IP.
 The company broke ground on its first industrial scale factory ’F1’ in 2014.
 The plant came on line in 2016 and at full capacity will produce 7 tonnes of MagMeal™, 3 tonnes of MagOil™ and 20 tonnes of MagSoil per day.
 Locations for the second factory are currently under evaluation.